Dasync/AsyncEnumerable/README.md

 }
 ```

-This library will be upgraded to use .NET's integrated iterators and interfaces `IAsyncEnumerable`, `IAsyncEnumerator`, where all usefull extension methods (like `ParallelForEachAsync`) will survive.
+The version 3 of this library is already upgraded to use .NET's integrated iterators and interfaces (`IAsyncEnumerable`, `IAsyncEnumerator`), where all usefull extension methods (like `ParallelForEachAsync`) survived.
+The only reason why version 3 is marked with 'beta' flag is that .NET Core 3.0 is not released yet.
+There are no experimental features or unfinished code, and it's safe to use.

 ## REFERENCES